-28 Goal Name CD-6 Goal Description CD-6 Consult with local utility companies and social service agencies to develop additional programs to assist with low to moderate income persons with unaffordable utility bills.
-29 Goal Name CD-7 Goal Description CD-7: Support the development of ADA compliant community facilities and infrastructure assisting the physical and visual handicapped.
-30 Goal Name ED-1 Goal This is a LMC project and City-Wide based on LMI.
-ED-1 Support and encourage new job creation, job retention, training opportunities.
-This is a LMC project and City-Wide based on LMI.
-ED-1 Support and encourage new job creation, job retention, and job training opportunities.
-31 Goal Name ED-2 ED-2 Goal This is a LMC project and City-Wide based on LMI.
-Description ED-2 Support businesses and commercial growth through business attraction, business retention and expansion, and business creation (start-ups).
-32 Goal Name ED-3 Goal Description This is a LMC project and City-Wide based on LMI.
-33 Goal Name AM-1 Goal Description Administration, Planning, and Management Strategy Goals: Priority Need: There is a continuing need for planning, administration, management, and oversight of federal, state, and local funded programs.
-The AM-1 Goals support general administrative planning, focus neighborhood planning, Promise Zone iniatives, and program planning for the potential development of affordable housing.
+8 Goal Name CD-6

+Goal Description CD-6 Consult with local utility companies and social service agencies to develop additional programs moderate income persons with unaffordable utility bills.

+29 Goal Name CD-7

+Goal Description CD-7: Support the development of ADA compliant community facilities and infrastructure assisting the physical and visual handicapped.

+Goal Name ED-1

+Goal Description This is an LMC project and City-Wide based on LMI.
+ED-1 Support and encourage new job creation, job retention training opportunities.

+31 Goal Name ED-2

+Goal Description This is an LMC project and City-Wide based on LMI.
+ED-2 Support businesses and commercial growth through business attraction, business retention and expansion, and business creation (start-ups).

+Goal Name ED-3

+Goal This is an LMC project and City-Wide based on LMI.
+Description

+33 Goal Name AM-1

+Goal Description Administration, Planning, and Management Strategy Goals: Priority Need: There is a continuing need for planning, administration, management, and oversight of federal, state, and local funded programs.
+The AM-1 Goals are supported by the following administrative activities: DMD Market Study and other expenses - \$12,500 (CDBG) and Promise Zone \$11,850 (CDBG).

+Goal Description Goal Name

 34 Goal Name AM-2 Goal Description AM-2: Provide planning services for special studies, environmental clearance, fair housing, and compliance with all federal, state, and local laws and regulations.
-35 Goal Name SN-2 Goal This is a LMC project and City Wide based on LMI Description This Special Needs Category (2) addresses physical improvements to a facility that provides services to persons with special needs.
+35 Goal Name SN-2 Goal Description This is an LMC project and City Wide based on LMI This Special Needs Category (2) addresses physical improvements to a facility that provides servi special needs.
+This Special Needs Category (2) addresses physical improvements to a facility that provides services to persons with